gvishaal7/syndicate/README.md

-Syndicate
+# Syndicate

 Basic syndication process: Whenever a new block of element is added to the server, all the subscribing websites must also be updated with the same information.
 Eg: RSS feed

 To showcase the above behaviour, two independent webapplications are developed.
-'Syndication' is the application through which you can add new elements (here events) to the server.
+'Driver' is the application through which you can add new elements (here events) to the server.
 'Hosting' is the application which has subscribed to 'syndication' and is updated whenever a new event is added.
-'Hosting' is updated every 1 hour.
+'Hosting' is updated every minute.

 The log-in credentials for the admin is,